cldwalker/gh-active-issues/README.md

 ## Description

-This is an app to let users know what number they are in my list of active github issues.
+This is an app to tell users what number they are in my list of active github issues.
 Unfortunately, github neither provides a public view of a maintainer's
 [issues dashboard](https://github.com/dashboard/issues/repos)